Biden pans McCarthy's debt plan as 'huge cuts' to Americans

 Even some of McCarthy’s skeptics from the staunchly conservative House Freedom Caucus — including those who initially refused to back him to be speaker — seemed ready to give his debt ceiling proposal a look.
 But others remained deeply skeptical, as they started piling on their own conservative priorities, showing the limits of the speaker’s grip on his majority.

-Rep, Matt Gaetz, R-Fla., a McCarthy holdout for speaker, said Tuesday he was unsold on the plan and suggested changes.
+Rep, Matt Gaetz, R-Fla., who resisted McCarthy’s bid for speaker, said Tuesday he was unsold on the plan and suggested changes.

-And Rep. Clay Higgins, R-La., said as he exited the session, “There is no ‘this.’
+Rep. Clay Higgins, R-La., said as he exited the session: “There is no ‘this.’
 We’re discussing what the ‘this’ will be.”

 The proposal the Republican speaker outlined is far-reaching — and virtually sure to be rejected by the White House.

-The 1 percent spending cap would not include mandated Social Security and Medicare money.
+The 1% spending cap would not include mandated Social Security and Medicare money.

 Additionally, McCarthy’s plan would impose new work requirements on recipients of government aid, cutting vast sums from the federal safety net.
 And it would tack on a sweeping energy package of oil and gas drilling and permit changes that would undo much of Biden’s climate change agenda.